-As to those listed and located in the map on Page 10, the owner of Lower Tedney Farm is a respected member of the parish whose family has built up over generations an international reputation as breeders of prize cattle.
+The owner of Lower Tedney Farm is a respected member of the parish whose family has built up over generations an international reputation as breeders of prize cattle.
 He has obtained planning consent for the conversion of the RRB into 6 dwellings.